Deploy a smart contract on Monad using Foundry

 Use the below command to deploy a smart contract by directly pasting the private key in the terminal.

-On successful deployment of smart contract, the output should be similar to the following:
+On successful deployment of the smart contract, the output should be similar to the following:

 Deployer: 0xB1aB62fdFC104512F594fCa0EF6ddd93FcEAF67b